-When using an in network EyeMed Provider, through the Insight Provider Network, there is no coinsurance, copayment, or deductible for the routine eye exam each year.
+When using an in network EyeMed Provider, through the Insight Provider Network, there is no coinsurance, copayment, or deductible for one routine eye exam each year.

 The plan has a \$150 allowance every calendar year for contact lenses or eyeglasses (frame, lenses and/or lens options).
-A 20% discount applies for any balance over the \$150 allowance for frame, lenses and/or lens options.
+A 20% discount applies for any balance over the \$150

+Services that are covered for you What you must pay when you get these services Vision care (continued) allowance for frame, lenses and/or lens options.
 Once the funded benefit has been used, a 40% discount applies for additional complete pairs of eyeglasses and a 15% discount for additional conventional contact lenses.
 Must use an EyeMed provider.

-Welcome to Medicare preventive visit

-The plan covers the one-time Welcome to Medicare preventive visit.
+If you receive additional services, cost sharing for those services may apply.
+Welcome to Medicare preventive visit TIER 1 The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.

-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.

 There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.

-If you receive additional services, cost sharing for those services will apply.

-World-wide travel assistance

-Our plan offers a value-added emergency travel assistance benefit for members traveling domestically or internationally.
+Important: We cover the Welcome to Medicare preventive TIER 2 visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+TIER 1 and TIER 2 If you receive additional services, cost sharing for those services will apply.
+World-wide travel assistance TIER 1 and TIER 2 Our plan offers a value-added emergency travel assistance benefit for members traveling domestically or internationally.
 Member must be in travel status which is 100 miles or more from home or in a different country to access service.

-Services available through Assist America include medical and non-medical emergency services, including (but not limited to):
+There is no coinsurance, copayment, or deductible for world-wide travel assistance services arranged by Assist America.
+Services available through Assist America include medical and non-medical emergency services, including (but not Copayments for emergency room services, urgent care,

-- assistance locating emergency care, - assistance with foreign hospital admissions, - emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, - round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, - assistance with any lost or forgotten prescriptions (costs may apply), - repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence.
+Services that are covered for you What you must pay when you get these services World-wide travel assistance (continued) limited to): assistance locating emergency care, assistance with foreign hospital admissions, emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, assistance with any lost or forgotten prescriptions (costs may apply), repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence. and inpatient hospital services will still apply.
 Please see Section 2.3 for extended visitor/traveler information.
 Members must call Assist America at 1-800-872-1414 toll free to activate benefit.
 (TTY users should call 711).

-Copayments for emergency room services, urgent care, and
+Copayments for emergency room services, urgent care, and inpatient hospital services will still apply.
+Note: Assist America is not a medical insurance provider.
+It is a travel assistance program designed to help members obtain the care they need while in travel status.
+For more information visit www.assistamerica.com/hap .